Civil Rights Lawyer in Las Vegas

 Most “color of law” violations occur during the course of official duty.
 In limited circumstances, off-duty conduct can be included if the government official asserts his or her status in some way.
 Additionally, individuals who collude with government officials (but do not work with the government) can be liable for civil rights violation under Section 1983.

-Who Can Sue And Be Sued Under Section 1983?
+Who Can Sue and Be Sued Under Section 1983?

 Anyone who suffers a violation of Constitutional rights perpetrated by a state or local government official acting under the color of law can file and pursue a Section 1983 claim.